overdoignism/Final-Account-Defense-Barrier/Readme/README_EN.md

 ### Getting Started

 *   Place this program in a prepared folder.
-*   Open the program, and you¡¦ll see a password input screen.
+*   Open the program, and youÂ¡Â¦ll see a password input screen.
 Create a secure, memorable password to use as the encryption key seed.
 *   Enter it twice and press Confirm to begin.
 *   The password entered here will correspond to a catalog, which can hold multiple accounts.
 *   To access this catalog in the future, simply enter this password.
 For different catalogs, enter different passwords.
 *   You can also select a file instead of a password (use Open file).
-The filename doesn¡¦t matter, but the file content must match exactly.
+The filename doesnÂ¡Â¦t matter, but the file content must match exactly.

 ### Basic Operations

-*   After entering the program, you¡¦ll see a list on the left with "New account" at the top.
+*   After entering the program, youÂ¡Â¦ll see a list on the left with "New account" at the top.
 Click it to add a new account.
 *   Then, enter your account information in the middle panel.
 Hovering over each field with the mouse cursor will show a detailed explanation.
 *   Only the "Title" is required.
 Once completed, click "Save" to add it, and it will appear in the list on the left.
 *   To reorder, use the "Move up/down" buttons, and hold down for continuous movement.